HOME *

 RUNWAY -- Place where exotic flight attendant starts airstrip.

-SHORT FIELD TAKEOFF -- Any takeoff from a field less than 5,000 feet long.
+SHORT FIELD TAKEOFF -- Any takeoff from a field less than 5,000 feet

 SKYJACK -- Device for changing tires in flight.